Getting Data from Stored Procedures

 DBGate and ODataDB do not support paging with stored procedures and return the entire result set.

-Here is a sample Microsoft SQL Server procedure:
+Here’s a sample Microsoft SQL Server procedure:

 CREATE PROCEDURE [s01].[usp_cashbook]

-@account nvarchar(50) = NULL
+@account nvarchar(50) = NULL,

-, @item nvarchar(50) = NULL
+@item nvarchar(50) = NULL,

-, @company nvarchar(50) = NULL
+@company nvarchar(50) = NULL,

-, @top int = NULL
+@top int = NULL,

-, @skip int = NULL
+@skip int = NULL

 AS